CMASCenter/pcluster-cmaq/README.md

 ## Note, there are times when the second day run fails, looking for the input file that was output from the first day.

-1. This results when you use a different file system for the input and output data.
+1. This occurs when you use a different file system for the input and output data.
 2. Verify that the script specifies the INPUT and OUTPUT Directory are both using the /fsx file system to read the input and write the output.

 ### Note this may help with networking on the parallel cluster